aws-samples/serverless-patterns/lambda-durable-function-chaining-sam/README.md

 The orchestrator uses `context.invoke()` to chain 3 Lambda functions with automatic checkpointing.

-### What are Lambda Durable Functions?
+### What are AWS Lambda durable functions?

-Lambda durable functions enable resilient, long-running workflows with automatic state management.
+Lambda durable functions enable you to build resilient, long-running workflows with automatic state management.
 Key capabilities:

 - **Checkpoint/Replay**: Each `context.invoke()` creates a checkpoint.
 If the function fails, it replays from the beginning but skips completed steps using stored results.
 - **Fault Tolerance**: Workflows automatically recover from failures without re-executing completed work.